-- Grants: NYC fashion production companies are eligible to apply for 1:1 grants to implement innovative ideas towards equipment, technology and capital upgrades and workforce training
+- Grants: NYC fashion production companies are eligible to apply for production innovation grants to purchase equipment, make capital and technology upgrades, offer employees workforce training, and cover costs of relocation within NYC

-- Workforce Training: In partnership with industry leaders and experts, CFDA and NYCEDC host a skills-based training program to support NYC’s fashion production workforce
+- Workforce Training: In partnership with industry leaders and production experts, CFDA and NYCEDC host skills-based training programs to support NYC’s fashion production workforce

 - Production Database: User-friendly, searchable online database cataloguing NYC fashion production companies to connect designers to local factories

-Seven innovative NYC fashion manufacturing companies will be awarded grants ranging from $25,000 to $150,000 to implement equipment, technology and capital upgrades, and workforce training.
+Seven innovative NYC fashion manufacturing companies were awarded grants ranging from $25,000 to $150,000 to implement equipment, technology and capital upgrades, and workforce training.

 - Design Incubator: A sewing, sample and pattern-making company.
 The FMI grant will support sample development through new plotters, and technology upgrades, and capital improvements.